 - Association credit card cannot be used to obtain cash advances or personal purchases.
-Employees must pay for personal expenses with their own funds or personal credit cards. - Each expense charged must be accompanied by an itemized original receipt and a brief description within 10 days from date of purchase. - Other than the Chief Executive Officer, whose limit is set by annual delegation by the board, unless otherwise requested and approved by management, single purchase limits are set at \$1,000 and monthly purchase limits at \$2,500. - Travel expenses (e.g. airfare, hotel rooms, conference registrations) must be submitted in advance.
-Travel expense must be pre-approved by the Chief Executive Officer or Treasurer. - Lost or stolen cards must be reported immediately to the Chief Executive Officer or Treasurer. - Misuse of the card will result in cancellation of the card and withdrawal of credit card privileges, and possible termination of employment. - If the card is used for personal expenses, the employer reserves the right to recover these monies from the employee cardholder.
+Employees must pay for personal expenses with their own funds or personal credit cards. - Each expense charged must be accompanied by an itemized original receipt and a brief description within 10 days from date of purchase. - Unless otherwise requested and approved by management, single purchase limits are set at \$1,000 and monthly purchase limits at \$2,500. - Travel expenses (e.g. airfare, hotel rooms, conference registrations) must be submitted in advance.
+Travel expense must be pre-approved by the Chief Executive Officer. - Lost or stolen cards must be reported immediately to the Chief Executive Officer. - Misuse of the card will result in cancellation of the card and withdrawal of credit card privileges, and possible termination of employment. - If the card is used for personal expenses, the employer reserves the right to recover these monies from the employee cardholder.
 Cardholders will be required to sign a declaration authorizing the company to recover, from their salary, any amount incorrectly claimed. - Violations of the Napa County Fair Association's credit card policy shall result in disciplinary action, up to and including the possibility of termination of employment, depending upon the severity and repeat nature of the offense.